-Catherine is a Director of Smart Talk Therapy for Kids and provides services at our Wembley and Joondalup practices, as well as at schools.
+Catherine is the founder of Smart Talk Therapy for Kids and provides services at our Wembley and Joondalup practices, as well as at schools.

 Catherine has over twenty years experience in both disability and mainstream caseloads, has additional training in Orofacial Myology and is PROMPT trained.

 Catherine has a special interest in early language, Autism and literacy.
 She is passionate, energetic and loves discovering how children’s minds and brains develop to help them achieve their goals.

 When she isn’t working she can be found hanging with her husband, two crazy cool sons, her Vizsla Billie and ginger Tabby Gizmo or tending her beloved plant babies.
 Catherine also loves jazz, anything creative or design-orientated.
 Currently this is renovating her 1920s character home.